Cromwellian England's puritanical edicts up for sale

 Markets should remain open on December 25, 1652, the note instructs, and churches should pretend it was a day like any other.

-The ordinances give a flavor of the puritanical nature of Cromwellian England, where make-up was scrubbed off women's faces and swearing was punishable by a fine.
+The ordinances give a flavour of the puritanical nature of Cromwellian England, where make-up was scrubbed off women's faces and swearing was punishable by a fine.

 "Living fragments, they cut right to the most defining moments of Civil War and Commonwealth history," said Gabriel Heaton, deputy director of auction house Sotheby's.